 U-Dig Trilobites in Delta, Utah

 Yes!!
 There’s a quarry in Delta, Utah where you can dig your own trilobites!
-I can hardly wait to take my kids to this location!
+We went and it was worth every hot sweltering second of it!

 DINOSAUR & FOSSIL RELATED ACTIVITIES:

 Fossil Play Dough Recipe – great for sensory play!

 Dyed Crackled Dinosaur Egg Nest – they’re edible!